 - Half a banana, sliced (freeze the rest to put in a smoothie!)

 You can adjust these to suit your own needs, appetite and calorie/macro target though.
-You don’t need to include the vanilla if you don’t need the protein boost and/or prefer the taste of the yogurt without it.
+You don’t need to include the vanilla if you don’t need the sweeter taste or can leave out the granola if you want to reduce the carbs.

 Total 0% Yogurt

-In the UK we have Total greek yogurt in most shops and supermarkets.
-I’m not a massive fan of its taste straight out of the tub which is why I always add some kind of flavouring.
-It’s so creamy though, and with the vanilla flavour gives the perfect sweet taste for this healthy banoffee dessert.
-If you’re interested in learning about Herbalife products then please contact me using the social media or email links at the top of the post.
-MyProtein’s vanilla powder gives the same taste, but you can also use vanilla essence which is available in most supermarkets.
+In the UK we have Total 0% greek yogurt in most shops and supermarkets.
+It’s so creamy and is a great base for this healthy banoffee dessert.
+To add more protein, and a vanilla flavour then a vanilla powder gives it a great taste, but you can also use vanilla essence which is available in most supermarkets.

 Lizi’s Low Sugar Granola